 Participate in the Green Beach to-go program.
 Tokens are provided to each resident at the beginning of the fall semester.
 The tokens are used to redeem a Green Beach to-go container and cup.
 They are the only containers that are available to take to-go meals.
+When using the Green Beach to-go containers, you are not allowed to dine inside the dining hall.
+You are taking your meal to-go.
 Soiled boxes and cups can be exchanged for a clean set when entering the dining hall.
-There is a charge to replace lost boxes, cups and tokens.
+There is a $5 charge for lost box or gold token, and $3 charge for lost cups or black token.
 All to-go boxes, cups and tokens are to be returned to the dining hall at the end of the spring semester.

 - Please be respectful to all food service staff.

 - Please be mindful of using the specific indicated serving utensil when getting your food to prevent cross contamination.
 We have many residents with food allergies.

 - The dining hall menus are posted online for each semester.
 Some menu items may be subject to change.